RoseMcNally/SustainableSentiment/README.md

 The `sentiment_analysis.py` file runs the BERTweet-based sentiment model from [pysentimiento](https://github.com/pysentimiento/pysentimiento) on the full dataset.

+Comparision between sentiment and MSCI indexes:
+- `sentiment_vs_msci_raw.py` plots the raw sentiment and msci indexes and calculates the correlation
-The `correlation_raw.py` file plots the raw sustainability indices and sentiment data, and finds the correlation between the two.
-It also scans from a lag of -12 months to +12 months and finds the maximum correlation.
+- `sentiment_vs_msci_smooth.py` smoothes the sentiment and msci indexes, plots them, calculates the correlation and scans from a lag of -12 to +12 months to find the maximum correlation

+Comparision between sentiment and change in MSCI indexes:
-The `correlation_smooth.py` file smoothes the sustainability indices and sentiment data, plots them and finds the correlation and lag.
+- `sentiment_vs_change_msci_raw.py` plots the raw sentiment and change in msci indexes and calculates the correlation

-The `correlation_smooth_derivative.py` file smoothes the sustainability indices and sentiment data, differentiates the sustainability indices, plots them and finds the correlation and lag.
+- `sentiment_vs_change_msci_smooth.py` smoothes the sentiment and change in msci indexes, plots them, calculates the correlation and scans from a lag of -12 to +12 months to find the maximum correlation